-I’m 28 years old and I’ve been with my boyfriend over 3 years now.
-When the topic of getting married comes up I get real panicky.
+I’m 28 years old and I’ve been with my boyfriend over 3 years.
+When the topic of our future comes up I get panicky.
+I feel overwhelmed with uncertainty.
 How do I know if he is the right person?
 How does anyone know if they’ve found the right person.?

 To quote Will Rogers: “It doesn’t much matter whom one marries for you are sure to find out the next morning that it was someone else!”

 So what’s going on here?

 Every marriage therapist will tell you that disappointment is the aftermath of romance, that when we marry the ideals and mood of romance quickly give way to the conditions of reality.
 Couples experience disillusionment.
 Conflicts, differences, appear.

 “He doesn’t make me feel the way he used to.
 I want… I need… If he would only…”x” then Id feel more loved, safe, cared for.
 Something is wrong here.”